Kartik-Kashyap/chaotic-kartik-digital-garden/src/site/notes/PROJECTS-CREATIONS/POETRIES/HER/my gaze.md

 until i slide on its curve
-to lips i’d die to lock mine with, and stop time. indefinitely. whisper my name with your voice when i am in your arms, and i’ll float above every cloud i’ve ever known. you push out the lips and pout when angry, or that deep-thought frown,
+to lips i’d die to lock mine with, and stop time. indefinitely. whisper my name with your tongue when i am in your arms, and i’ll float above every cloud i’ve ever known. you push out the lips and pout when angry, or that deep-thought frown,